dklaputa/MyHomePage/README.md

 # MyHomePage
 http://www.osdp.cs.tsukuba.ac.jp/zhoubaojun/

+Quite a simple home page, right?
+But in fact there is a game hidden in it.
-Press "g", "a", "m", "e" and "enter" anywhere in the website, then you can find the game ;)
+Press keyboard "g", "a", "m", "e" and "enter" anywhere in the website, then you can find the game ;)

 In the game, you need to be careful not be fired by the enemies' bullets, and beat the final boss.